preignition/program-user-guide/accessible-data/survey/training-course/session-1-creating-a-new-survey.md

 ## Next Steps

 {% hint style="success" %}
 You have completed the first 'Training Session'!
 You can now move on to the second 'Training Session'.
-This shows you how to add accessibility options to your 'Survey'.
+This shows you how to add accessibility options to your survey.
 {% endhint %}